With each year going by, cannabis legalization is rolling at an increasing pace across the states.

 Colorado has more marijuana dispensaries than McDonalds and Starbucks locations combined.
 It was the second state, along with Washington, to fully legalize the herb in 2012.

-Residents and tourist over the age of 21 can purchase up to an ounce of marijuana or eight grams of concentrates, although some Colorados counties and cities have imposed their own limits on weed.
+Residents and tourists over the age of 21 can purchase up to an ounce of marijuana or eight grams of concentrates, although some Colorados counties and cities have imposed their own limits on weed.

 Mainers received their right to legal marijuana thanks to the ballot initiative in 2016.
 The state has one of the most laid-back regulations when it comes to marijuana possession.